news

 Smart lighting could be key to making vertical farming more cost-effective

-Vegetables like these growing in indoor vertical farms could benefit from smart lighting, according to new research.
+According to new research, vegetables like these growing in indoor vertical farms could benefit from smart lighting.

 To continue feeding the world’s growing population, innovation is crucial.
 Vertical farming, which cultivates crops in controlled indoor environments, is one such solution.
 However, scaling up these systems presents significant challenges, particularly the high energy demands associated with providing light for plant growth.
 Now, scientists have demonstrated that tailoring light conditions based on the needs of specific crops can not only enhance plant health but also reduce energy consumption.